jaredpar/jaredpar.github.io/_drafts/return-values-vs-exceptions.md

 ---
 layout: post
-title: Return Values vs. Exceptions: They Both Suck
+title: Return Values vs. Exceptions, They Both Suck
 ---

 Outside of the overall architecture of the program errors are simply the most interesting thing about the code.
 Programs can fail in the most s